awmckinley/config/modules/ft.gleam/README.md

 # Gleam Development Environment

-Modern, type-safe programming environment for the Erlang virtual machine.
+Programming environment for the Erlang virtual machine.